Zhendong-Wang/Thompson-Sampling-via-Local-Uncertainty/README.md

-# Deep Bayesian Bandits Library
+# Thompson Sampling via Local Uncertainty

-This library corresponds to the *[Deep Bayesian Bandits Showdown: An Empirical Comparison of Bayesian Deep Networks for Thompson Sampling](https://arxiv.org/abs/1802.09127)* paper, published in [ICLR](https://iclr.cc/) 2018.
+This repo corresponds to the *[Thompson Sampling via Local Uncertainty](https://arxiv.org/pdf/1910.13673.pdf)* paper, published in
+[ICML](https://icml.cc/) 2020.
 We provide a benchmark to test decision-making algorithms for contextual-bandits.
 In particular, the current library implements a variety of algorithms (many of them based on approximate Bayesian Neural Networks and Thompson sampling), and a number of real and syntethic data